 In our case, only 2 occurrences of ‘account’ are encountered indicated by a green dot in the specific document column.
 Those occurrences are *only* in the BRD doc meaning we have no reference to ‘account’ in the detailed tech spec doc or in any of the use case docs, a potentially serious gap.
 We can spot gaps/issues without having to trudge through the entire set of documents in this way.
 For program managers at high levels, this ‘surgical’ view focusing on inherently important concepts top down, means risky gaps and defects can be identified and eliminated.

 Were these types of gaps to remain undiscovered in our ‘bible’, (as they were in the above ‘client’ example) we would be in for a rude awakening downstream.
-Thankfully, with VisibleThread we are seeing how we can avoid these issues in very practical and intuitive ways, marrying NLP with strong visualisation techniques.
+Thankfully, with VisibleThread we are seeing how we can avoid these issues in very practical and intuitive ways, marrying NLP with strong visualization techniques.

-PS: Over the years I have encountered some insightful people attempting to use mind maps to understand dependencies relationships.
+Over the years I have encountered some insightful people attempting to use mind maps to understand dependencies relationships.
 It is certainly a good idea on the surface but just like the trace matrix challenge, the mind map itself (albeit electronic in nature) must be separately maintained outside of the content.
 Just like trace matrices, this is hard to do when the body of content becomes in any way large.